Ida B. Wells Drive

 Ida B. Wells Drive (formerly Congress Parkway) is a major east–west street in downtown Chicago, Illinois, in the United States.
 It runs east from the Jane Byrne Interchange, where it meets Interstate 90 (I-90), I-94 and I-290.
 At Wells Street, Ida B. Wells Drive continues as a surface street past State Street and Michigan Avenue, until ending at Columbus Drive in Grant Park in front of the Buckingham Fountain.
-In 2018, the editorial board of The New York Times praised the Chicago City Council's renaming of the street to honor the journalist and civil rights activist Ida B. Wells.
+In 2018, the street was renamed by the city government to honor the journalist and civil rights activist Ida B. Wells.

 Route description

 The Jane Byrne Interchange at the west end of Ida B. Wells Drive (lower left), looking toward the west-southwest.
 The Eisenhower Expressway continues upper-right.